 - How does he describe the feeling he has in his gut whenever he thinks of white people? (and again) (pp.20-22)

 Can Bigger learn how to fly?
 Can he get the white people out of his

 - Why is Bigger obsessed with the idea of robbing Blum’s Delicatessen? ( p.14) (See also when he speaks with Gus about his plan.)

 - Describe the vicious cycle of fear, shame, self-hatred and violent

-anger that possesses Bigger when he thinks of standing up to the white
+anger that possesses Bigger, even rising to hysteria when he thinks of standing up to the white

 world. (see pp.25-26 and pp.28-29)

 - What sense of the reality of white America does

 - How else has Bigger learned about the larger middle class world

 - Why does Wright introduce us to Jan and Mary this way?